maxwell3025/CS589-project/william/credit_approval_results.md

 (* indicates the best network configuration.)

-For single layer, as we can see the perfornace metrics are similar for nurons 2, 4, 8, 16 and 32.
+For a single layer, as we can see the performance metrics are similar for nurons 2, 4, 8, 16 and 32.
 They all have low loss around 0.35 , accuracy 0.86, precision 0.86, recall 0.86, and F1 0.86.
-This hint simple network with low neurons.
-It might suggest more than 8 neurons are unnecessary complexity, yet less that 2 is unnecessay limiting.
+This hints a simple network with low neurons.
+It might suggest that more than 8 neurons are unnecessarily complex, yet less than 2 is unnecessarily limiting.

-From the above table, we can see that network with two hdden layers are in general not much better performing than the single hidden layer.
-Some more complexed models performs a lot worse.
+From the above table, we can see that a network with two hidden layers are in general not much better performing than the single hidden layer.
+Some more complex models perform a lot worse.

 Three hidden layers does not help performance.
-It seems brittle: with small channges and the performances tanks.
-This is like due to overfitting.
+It seems brittle: with small changes, performance tanks.
+This is likely due to overfitting.

-We ar mostly interesting in simple network with two hidden layers, for these reasons: it is as performing as single layer but offer a lot more options to tune.
-In particular, we pick hidden layer [8, 2] network to further tune for crank up performance.
+We are mostly interested in a simple network with two hidden layers, for these reasons: it is as performing as a network with a single layer but offers a lot more options to tune.
+In particular, we pick hidden layer [8, 2] network to further tune for cranking up performance.

-#### Tune hyperparameters
+#### Tuning hyperparameters

-Since the dataset is credit approval, F1 and accuracy is of ultimate importance, because it could mean that the business could avoid unnecessary loss for bad approvals, or missed profit for deny qualified applicants.
-For the same or close accuracy and F1 values, we would like the ones with lower loss because the higher confidence it implied.
+Since the dataset is for credit approvals, F1 and accuracy is of ultimate importance, because it could mean that the business could avoid unnecessary losses for bad approvals, or missed profits from denying qualified applicants.
+For the same or close accuracy and F1 values, we would like the ones with lower losses due to the higher confidence they implied.

 | NN | batch size | lr | rlambda | loss | Accuracy | Precision | Recall | F1 |
 | :---: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |